-There are two basic forms of outdoor rowing: sweep (one oar per rower) and sculling (two oars per rower), in one, two, four, or eight-man boats.
+There are two basic forms of outdoor rowing: sweep (one oar per rower) and sculling (two oars per rower).
 You can row on rivers, lakes, canals and off the coast; in official races or just for fun.

-And if the cold winter mornings don’t float your boat (excuse the pun), there’s always the rowing machine at the gym.
+And if the cold winter mornings don’t float your boat (excuse the pun), there’s always the rowing machine at home or in the gym.

 Why is it good for me?

 Rowing is a low-impact, cardiovascular exercise.
 Getting out onto the water can be a great way to clear your head, and leave your daily stresses behind.
 It’s also a great activity for meeting new people.

 How much does it cost?

 Most gyms have indoor rowing machines, which can be used as part of your membership or individual session cost.

 Outdoor rowing courses and memberships vary on a club-by-club basis.